baobach/atliq_hardware_analytic/README.md

 Visualizing can be useful for making business decisions.
 The data visualization tool I would use is Tableau for making the overview dashboard.
 Making the dashboard clean and specific will help save time and resources.
 ### Project excecution
 1. Project's goal.
-...Creating a dashboard for sales team to automate the data gathering process in order to provide useful insight information.
+  * Creating a dashboard for sales team to automate the data gathering process in order to provide useful insight information.
 2. Identify the stakeholders.
-...* Sales Director
+  * Sales Director
-...* Marketing team
+  * Marketing team
-...* Customer services
+  * Customer services
-...* Data Analysts
+  * Data Analysts
 3. Project's result
+  * Dashboard that updates latest sales insights to help stakeholders make better business decision.
 4. Sucessful criterias
+  * Talking the problem and increasing sales for the company.